 Student Right-To-Know is a collection of information that a college must provide to students on graduation rates and transfer-out rates for full-time students seeking degrees at Northland.

 Student Right-To-Know is a federal law that requires all colleges and universities to disclose certain information to students.
-This handout provides the information that a college must provide to students on graduation rates and transfer-out rates for full-time students seeking degrees at Northland Community and Technical College.
+This handout provides the information that a college must provide to students on graduation rates and transfer-out rates for full-time students seeking degrees at Northland Community & Technical College.

 Federal regulations specify how to calculate the graduation and transfer rates.
 The rates come from a study of Northland students who started at the college in the fall of 2018.
 The study includes all first-time students who enrolled full-time that fall and were seeking to earn a degree, diploma or certificate at the college.
 The graduation rate is the percentage of these students who graduated from Northland within three years.
 The transfer-out rate is the percentage of these students who did not graduate from Northland, but instead transferred to another college or university within three years.